 Using the EPR for treating patients will also require an adjustment to your organisational processes.
 In particular, you will need to train your staff to be able to use the EPR and to comply with the corresponding data protection provisions.
 If a patient has an EPR, the pertinent documentation relating to this person will also need to be regularly filed in the EPR.

-Frequently asked questions on opening an EPR
+Frequently asked questions on connecting to the EPR

 As a healthcare professional, you can access your patients’ EPRs either via web portal or directly via your own information system.
 Find out here what you need to bear in mind when connecting to the EPR.